smartmirror-dyl/dlekdud2502.github.io/_posts/2022-06-24-How-to-Write-a-Post-&#45;-Markdown-Tutorial-1.md

 ```
 Result
 + Hello
-	+ World! // Use "Tab key" if you want to make dependent bulltes.
+	+ World! // Use "Tab key" if you want to make dependent list.
 		+  Unordered List